Hreacon/jensenModel/README.md

 ## Usage:
 * Constructed using an existing PDO
 * Depending on the usage you usually just have to pass in an array of the values you want to save or update and the table name.
+* More documentation can be found in the php file